theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/mesoamerica/part-3/index.md

     - "Do you believe death is the end, or the final test of memory?"
   footer: "Share your reflections with <strong>#TheGnosticKey</strong> or join the <strong>Telegram Temple</strong> to add your voice to the echo of the descent."

-# 📖 The Gnostic Key Glossary — Scroll III Edition
+# 📖 The Gnostic Key Glossary — page III Edition
 glossary:
   subtitle: "Terms of remembrance, resurrection, and spiral return."
   terms: